 Education (95%), Health (85%), Employment/labour (85%), Women and Children (75%), and Social protection/social service(75%) were the top five sectors supported by UNCTs and their youth teams.
-Youth/ Youth and sport was supported by two-thirds of the UNCTs.
-Technology and innovation, culture and tourism, urban development, finance were supported by ≤50% of UNCTs.
+Youth/ Youth and sport was supported by two-thirds of the UNCTs. technology and innovation, culture and tourism, urban development, finance were supported by \leq 50% of UNCTs.

-Build the capacity of stakeholders and support the exchange of knowledge on youth
+4.4 Build the capacity of stakeholders and support the exchange of knowledge on youth

 Building capacity of stakeholders on youth issues remains a priority under Youth2030.
-UN entities strengthen capacity of stakeholders on youth issues in several ways:

-(a) maintaining knowledge portals with information relevant to youth, (b) offering e-learning courses to enable online learning and certification on youth issues,

-(c) investing in building capacity of key stakeholders, both duty bearers and rights holders and (d) facilitating exchange of knowledge on youth issues.
-The Youth2030 Scorecards contain indicators to track progress in the above themes.
-Data and insights on the performance both of UN entities and of UNCTs in this area are presented below.
+UN entities strengthen capacity of stakeholders on youth issues in several ways: i) Maintaining knowledge portals with information relevant to youth, ii) Offering e-learning courses to enable online learning and certification on youth issues, iii) Investing in building capacity of key stakeholders, both duty bearers and rights holders and iv) Facilitating exchange of knowledge on youth issues.
+The Youth2030 Scorecard contains indicators to track progress in the above themes.
+Data and insights on the performance of both UN entities and UNCTs in this area are presented below